replicatedhq/help-center/content/docs/kubernetes/getting-started/docker-registries.md

   - name: replicatedregistrykey
 ```

+Note that the `imagePullSecrets` name will *always* be `replicatedregistrykey`, regardless of the repository used for `source` in the `images` section above.

-Replicated would rewrite this spec to pull the image from registry.replicated.com, which would proxy the image from `quay.io/namespace`.
+When starting the applicaiton, Replicated will rewrite this spec to pull the image from `registry.replicated.com`, which will in turn proxy the image from `quay.io/namespace`.
 Credentials for `quay.io/namespace` are never sent to customer installations.
 When configuring Docker Hub as your external private registry, always specify the endpoint as `index.docker.io`.
 Always use the latest API version of a resource to ensure that the images will be correctly rewritten by Replicated.
 Replicated will rewrite the images in an `apps/v1` Deployment, for example, but not an `apps/v1beta1` or `extensions/v1beta1` Deployment.